Why Coffee Tastes Better Outdoors

 Coffee as Companion

-Whether you’re packing a thermos for a trail walk or brewing over a camp stove, coffee outdoors becomes more than a beverage.
-It becomes part of the experience.
+Whether you’re packing a thermos for a trail walk or brewing over a camp stove, coffee outdoors becomes more than a beverage — it becomes part of the experience.

-• A sunrise mug before the lake wakes up
+A sunrise mug before the lake wakes up.

-• A mid-hike break overlooking trees
+A mid-hike break overlooking the trees.

 In each case, coffee anchors the moment.